(c) Michael Kraten, All Rights Reserved.

 The World of Water (WOW), a Western global energy company, secures a contract from the emerging African nation of Vastaria to build a hydro-electric power plant over an undeveloped jungle waterfall.
 At first, the project valuation is extremely high.
 However, before construction begins, a pair of disturbing revelations disrupts the firm’s development plans.

 First, a local representative of WOW paid a significant financial gratuity to a government official shortly before the official approved the contract.
 Second, an endangered species known as the Blue Frog is discovered on the construction site.

-You will be placed in a group of three individuals, with each individual assuming one of the following roles:
+You will be placed in a group of four individuals, with each individual assuming one of the following roles: